 - Jack Dempsey Cichlid: While these fish get around the same size of an Oscar, their temperament can vary wildly on a fish to fish basis.
 It is important to keep a close eye on your tank when initially introducing the two fish.

 - Other Oscars: A species tank is a great way to get the full experience of keeping Oscars.
 It is important to note that you would generally keep either a pair of Oscars, or 5+.
 It can become problematic to keep 3, as two of the fish can gang up on the third and bully it relentlessly.

 You must also consider the size of tank needed to keep more than one Oscar, as they can become very territorial in older age and will need independent areas to claim as their own.
-The recommended tank size for one adult Oscar is between 55 and 75 gallons.
+The recommended tank size for one adult Oscar is 75 gallons.
 Following this logic, it is recommended to aim for 125+ gallons if you plan to keep 2 Oscars together in one tank.